Waragul (Dingoes) / wild dogs

 Research and updates to plans, legislation and management

-In 2024, Dr Kylie Cairns of the University of New South Wales conducted genetic analysis of 20 samples from Waragul in Namadgi using a modern comprehensive genetic test.
-All samples showed 100% Waragul ancestry, with no evidence of hybridisation with domestic dogs.
+In 2024-2025, Dr Kylie Cairns from the University of New South Wales conducted genetic analysis.
+She analysed 50 samples from Waragul in Namadgi using a modern comprehensive genetic test.
+Of these samples:

 Advice for encounters